throughoutheaven/throughoutheaven/README.md

 HEY HEY!!!! im not gonna bother making this look too fancy shmancy but hey hi helloooo, me i'm froyo (or satoru... or law..heh.) andummm i ponytown player! <br/>
 im not too active oopsies,, but if you do see me HEY HI!! feel free to int i don't bite C: c+h is OK AND AWESOME FEEL FREE TO JUST...
 ARRIVE!!
 WITHOUT SAYING ANYTHING!! unless i'm with a friend or something then i prefer you ask first C: <br/>
 im a lil reserved at first but i try my best to be friendly and seem interested ^_^ feel free to green name me if we get along... heh.. collecting oomfs like pokemon <br/>
-I LIKE EVERYTHING!!! currently hyperfixated on jjk and deathnote C: feel free to malevolently ramble about ur interests/ hyperfixations i looooovvveee listening ^o^!!!!!! <br/>
+I LIKE EVERYTHING!!! currently hyperfixated on jjk and deathnote C: u can get a idea on some of the stuff i like in my stamps below!!! feel free to malevolently ramble about ur interests/ hyperfixations i looooovvveee listening ^o^!!!!!! <br/>
 im usually offtab or afk so whisper me if ur interacting!!!?!
 AND SIGN MY GUESTBOOK RAAAAAAH RAAAAAHH (threat) <br/>
 <br/>
 OKAY I DONE RAMBLE LOOK AT MY STAMPS AND BLINKIES IM COLLECTING!!!!!!! <br/>